caprica/vlcj/README.md

 ---------------------

 This is the *tenth year* of the project, the API has been pretty much static for that entire time.
-The codebase has evolved gradually and incrementally in that time and resulted often in sub-optimal implementations and choices, as well as some generally unwieldy individual classes containing literally thousands of lines of code.
+The codebase has evolved gradually and incrementally in that time and resulted sometimes in sub-optimal implementations and choices, as well as some generally unwieldy individual classes containing literally thousands of lines of code.
 Keeping the API fixed for those almost ten years also locked in some long-standing architectural issues that simply could not be resolved.

 The decision to break backwards compatibility with the vlcj-3 API was not taken lightly, but the results have been worth it.
 All legacy architectural issues have been resolved, the giant god-classes have been factored to more manageable